sh4r11f/psychopy/docs/source/online/shelf.rst

 3. When both (1) and (2) have occurred, end routine and go to the routine that presents the outcome.

-The logic here once again uses :code:`.then(function(result){})` to allow the players to make their choice in any order, without one having to wait for the other before making their choice.
+The logic here once again uses :code:`.then(function(result){})` to make sure each player can make their own choice without the code freezing waiting for the other player's choice.

 .. _leaderboardShelf: